MicrosoftDocs/xamarin-docs/docs/xamarin-forms/data-cloud/data/databases.md

 SQLite provides a robust API with more features than are covered in this article and the sample app.
 The following sections cover features that are important for scalability.

-For more information, see [SQLite Documentation](https://www.sqlite.org/docs.html).
+For more information, see [SQLite Documentation](https://www.sqlite.org/docs.html) on sqlite.org.

 ### Write-Ahead Logging

 By default, SQLite uses a traditional rollback journal.
 A copy of the unchanged database content is written into a separate rollback file, then the changes are written directly to the database file.
 The COMMIT occurs when the rollback journal is deleted.

 Write-Ahead Logging (WAL) writes changes into a separate WAL file first.
-A COMMIT is a special record appended to the WAL file, which allows multiple transactions to occur in a single WAL file.
-A WAL file is merged back into the database file in a special operation called a **checkpoint**.
+A COMMIT is a special record, appended to the WAL file, which allows multiple transactions to occur in a single WAL file.
+A WAL file is merged back into the database file in a special operation called a _checkpoint_.

 WAL can be faster for local databases because readers and writers do not block each other, allowing read and write operations to be concurrent.
-However, WAL mode doesn't allow changes to the **page size**, adds additional file associations to the database, and adds the extra **checkpointing** operation.
+However, WAL mode doesn't allow changes to the _page size_, adds additional file associations to the database, and adds the extra _checkpointing_ operation.

 To enable WAL in SQLite.NET, call the `EnableWriteAheadLoggingAsync` method on the `SQLiteAsyncConnection` instance: